netlify/vue-cli-plugin-netlify-lambda/README.md

 vue add netlify-lambda
 ```

+_Note, until [this PR](https://github.com/vuejs/vue-cli/pull/1038/files) gets merged into vue-cli, this will also modify binaries in the project in a way that breaks their encoding, so only commit the relevant files_

 ## Usage

 This ads a `netlify.toml` and a `src/lambda` folder with an example `hello.js` lambda function.